PPUK-ATuin/puppet-twemproxy/README.md

 Puppet-twemproxy
 ================

 This module manages [Twemproxy](http://www.github.com/twitter/twemproxy) package installation from source.
-It takes into consideration the needed packages depending on the Distro yso you can compile it.
+It takes into consideration the needed packages depending on the Distro you can compile it.

 ## USAGE
 ### Creating a pool